Using Scope in a Loop - How To

 Unset scope .
 This option moves the focus up one MapEach Loop scope in the hierarchy.

-In the example below, scope is set:
+In the following example, scope is set:

 Then, the Employee Mapping MapEach Loop scope is unset.
 The Dept Mapping MapEach Loop scope is the last item in the breadcrumb trail and is the current scope: